 Monitoring and maintenance

-Getting an overview of multiple networks and systems can be challenging which makes monitoring and maintaining a hybrid cloud infrastructure important.
+Getting an overview of multiple networks and systems can be a challenging which makes monitoring and maintaining a hybrid cloud infrastructure important.
 Vendors need to ensure they have full visibility of the entire IT landscape.

 The network is a key consideration when dealing with multiple environments.
 Application developers tend to assume that all components of an application are in close proximity to each other.
 However, this is not always the case and linking between two disparate environments can often cause major problems.
 An efficient network must be planned for with latency and security issues addressed.